instancio/instancio/website/docs/user-guide.md

 !!! attention ""
     <lnum>11</lnum> Settings passed to the builder method take precedence over the injected settings.

-Instancio supports `@WithSettings` placed on static and non-static fields.
+Instancio supports `@WithSettings` placed on static and non-static fields, including in test classes that contain `@ParameterizedTest` methods.

+!!! note ""
-However, if the test class contains a `@ParameterizedTest` method, then the settings field *must be static*.
+    Prior to version `6.0.0`, a test class containing a `@ParameterizedTest` method required the `@WithSettings` field to be static.
+This restriction no longer applies.

 ## Reproducing Failed Tests